M-o-a-T/forth/doc/voc.rst

 compilation context is searched.

-The reason for this is that Forth scans the dictionary when you define new words, and prints a redefinition warning if it finds it.
-Obviously this warning should only be emitted when the word is in the same dictionary.
+The reason for this is that Forth scans the dictionary when you define new words.
+It prints a redefinition warning if it finds an old version.
+Obviously this warning should only be emitted when the new word is in the current dictionary itself.

-Also, the lookup would otherwise trigger our context switching support, but we're defining a new word, so the context switch attributes of the old word must not apply.
+Also, this lookup must not trigger our context switching support.

 -------
 History